Generated mountain valley creek scene representing Trail Creek near Sun Valley in Idaho, not an exact location photo

 Fishability now: Trail Creek fishability today

-Fishable now because the live gauge is stable, weather is mild, and no public alert is active.
+Not a strong choice now because the live gauge is stable, weather is usable, and a public alert may affect the plan.

 Flow observed